 Villas here are very spacious.
 Their interior follows a traditional minimalist Filipino design.
 Comprising their insides are large beds, moderately sized bamboo chairs and tables, wide wooden balcony sliding doors with glass panels, and varnished wooden flooring.

-You should try hiking here.
+I recommend hiking while here.
 All areas of Daluyon are free for exploration.
-But to do it in the day-time so that you won’t get lost.
-Don’t worry about the sun because the coconut trees provide excellent shade.
+But do it in the daytime so that you won’t get lost.
+Don’t worry about the sun because coconut trees provide excellent shade.
 Daluyon is windy too, and you won’t have to worry about feeling hot while walking.

 The five times I spent the night in Palawan, I stayed in this resort three times.
 And what I liked the most about it was its location close to places where you can have dinner, since on the second night I arrived in the city at night, tired and without much desire to walk more than necessary or to be taking taxis.

 A mix of modern Asian and traditional Filipino architecture inspires the landscaping and buildings of this resort.
 Grass and rock-lined pavement with flowers on the sides, coconut trees, non-flowering plants, and stone pathways make up most of Misibis’ landscape.
 On the other hand, the buildings have bent scaffolding, color metal roofing, and glass-paneled balconies that characterize the buildings.